sayanarijit/RESTEasyCLI/docs/files_explained.md

 ## 4. Auth file

 This file stores authentication methods.
 Key-value pairs may vary based on authentication type.
-This file in YAML format will look like this:
+This file in YAML format looks like this:

 ### Basic auth